Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Pantheon of Rome | ©Griffin Wooldridge

-When you travel to Rome, remember that there are many well-preserved ancient buildings that you can visit, among the best monuments in Rome is the Pantheon.
-The establishment is also known as the "Pantheon of Marcus Agrippa".
+When you travel to Rome, remember that there are many ancient buildings that are well preserved and that you can visit.
+This is the case of the Pantheon.

-The Pantheon was damaged in the fire of 80 AD, it was the Emperor Hadrian who was responsible for rebuilding it in the second century.
+The Pantheon was damaged in the fire of 80 A.D.
+It was Emperor Hadrian who was in charge of rebuilding it in the second century.
 In 608, Boniface IV asked to transform it into the Basilica of Santa Maria.
-Admission to this great work of architecture in Italy is free.
+Read on to learn about the best options to visit this great work.

 How to get tickets to the Pantheon in Rome